OSGeo/gdal/doc/source/programs/gdalwarp.rst

     The alpha band should not be specified in the list, as it will be automatically retrieved (unless :option:`-nosrcalpha` is specified).

-    The following invokation will warp an input datasets with bands ordered as Blue, Green, Red, NearInfraRed in an output dataset with bands ordered as Red, Green, Blue.
+    The following invocation will warp an input datasets with bands ordered as Blue, Green, Red, NearInfraRed in an output dataset with bands ordered as Red, Green, Blue.